realodix/assert-dev/README.md

-`string`   | Check that a value is a string `non-empty-string` | Check that a value is a string, and not empty `lowercase-string` | Check for lowercase character(s), see [`ctype_lower()`][phpCtypeLower] `bool`     | Check that a value is a boolean
+`string`   | Check that a value is a string `non-empty-string` | Check that a value is a string, and not empty `lowercase-string` | Check for lowercase character(s), see [`ctype_lower()`][phpCtypeLower] `non-falsy-string` | Is any string that is true after casting to boolean.
+`bool`     | Check that a value is a boolean
 `true`     | Check that a value is `true`
 `false`    | Check that a value is `false`